How to Apply for Graduation

 A student must have a cumulative quality point average of at least 2.0, a minimum of 60 semester hours of credit and successful completion of required and elective courses as designated by the curriculum to receive an Associate Degree.
 Students must also fulfill all financial obligations to the college.

 2. Apply for Graduation

-Once a student has determined he or she has met the above requirements, he or she must fill out the graduation appliction online and request an official evaluation of credits.
+Once a student has determined he or she has met the above requirements, he or she must fill out the application online and request an official evaluation of credits.
 There is no fee for graduation.

 Awarding of Multiple Associate Degrees

 A student who already holds an academic degree may earn a second degree in a different curriculum at a community college.
 Such as student shall be treated similarly to a transfer student with respect to the minimum number of credits he or she must take for the second degree.
 This will require that a student meet all program requirements and earn at least twenty-five percent of the minimum requirements for the new curriculum at the college through which the second degree is to be conferred.

 A student may earn two degrees simultaneously at a community college by fulfilling all requirements stated above.